HSSBoston/earth-wind-and-flare/prototypes/readme.md

 - Fahrenheit for temperature and miles per hour (MPH) for solar sind speed.
 - Celsius for temperature and Kilometers per hour (KPH) for solar wind speed.

-Since this prototype was built in Japan, it shows a K-index value that a Japanese geomagnetic observatory measured.
+Since this prototype was built in Japan, it shows the K-index value that a Japanese geomagnetic observatory measured.

 Watch the following demonstration video to see how this prototype works.